sylhare/sylhare.github.io/_posts/2024/2024-12-17-Shape-up-product.md

 With Shape up, there's a fixed time and a variable scope.
 This means we can fit in a full-blown new user experience in a 6 weeks cycle, instead we gauge the _appetite_ of the team to tackle the problem and focus on a quick win.
-With the right _apetite_, the team is more likely to be invested and motivated to deliver.
+With the right _appetite_, the team is more likely to be invested and motivated to deliver.

 It's all about delivering a MVP _Minimum Viable  Product_, that gives a new end-to-end but smaller functionality to the customer.